ocaml/opam/doc/pages/Manual.md

 Opam uses a range of different files, each allowing their own set of fields and sections in a specific format.

-Base values can be literal booleans, integers or strings, identifiers, and operators.
+Base values can be literal Booleans, integers or strings, identifiers, and operators.
 Strings allow the escapes `\"`, `\\`, `\n`, `\r`, `\b`, `\t`, as well as three-digit decimal and two-digit hexadecimal character codes (`\NNN` and `\xNN`), and escaped newlines.
 As a special case, they can be enclosed in triple